-CLAT 2017 is to be held in online mode on May 14.
-Around 45,000 law aspirants will be appearing for the national-level law entrance exam this year, with this huge number expected to make the Common Law Admission Test competition even more intense.
+CLAT Preparation Tips 2018 Section-wise from Experts - CLAT 2018 is to be held online on May 13.
+Over 50,000 law aspirants are expected to appear for the national-level law entrance exam this year.
+With this huge number expected to make the Common Law Admission Test competition even more intense.
 Cracking CLAT will require a strategic preparation for each section of the law entrance exam.
-CLAT 2017 section-wise preparation strategy will help law aspirants to increase their chances of grabbing a seat from among the 2252 on offer at the 18 National law Universities (NLUs) for five-year integrated law programmes.
+CLAT 2018 section-wise preparation strategy will help law aspirants to increase their chances of grabbing a seat from among the 2300 those on offer at the 19 National Law Universities (NLUs) for five-year integrated law programmes.
 Careers360 brings you the latest preparation guide from our series of CLAT preparation tips, to help CLAT aspirants like you access expert insights on how best to prepare for different sections of the online exam.
-In this article, the experts of the law entrance exam share their inputs on CLAT preparation, recommend different books and preparation materials for the Common Law Admission Test and suggest the best strategies to adopt in order to crack CLAT.
+In this article, the experts of the law entrance exam share their inputs on CLAT preparation tips 2018, recommend different books and preparation materials for the Common Law Admission Test and suggest the best strategies to adopt in order to crack CLAT.

-Read below to know what the CLAT experts advise you on section-wise preparation for CLAT 2017.
+Read below to know what the CLAT experts advise you on section-wise preparation tips for CLAT 2018.

-As CLAT 2017 is all set to be held in online mode, experts advice aspirants to prepare for the exam before-hand so that they don’t panic on the exam day.
-Rajneesh Singh, CLAT mentor and Do-Zen Director says, “We are so much accustomed to paper based mode that it is really difficult to imagine a computer test.
-The solution to this is practice as many online mock tests as possible.
-Solution is to get tortured many times till you feel the comfort.”
+As CLAT 2018 is all set to be held in online mode, experts advice aspirants to prepare for the exam before-hand so that they don’t panic on the exam day.
+Rajneesh Singh, CLAT mentor and Do-Zen Director says, “We are so much accustomed to a paper based mode that it is really difficult to imagine a computer test.
+The solution is practice as many online mock tests as possible.
+The solution is to get tortured many times till you feel the comfort.”

 How can I strategize my section-wise preparation?